 Eating and Health Module (ATUS)

 Individual decisions about how to use the 24 hours in a day have short- and long-term implications for income and earnings, health, and other aspects of well-being.
-Understanding time use patterns can provide insight into economic behaviors associated with eating patterns as well as the diet and health status of individuals.
-See Quick Facts.
-Knowing more about eating patterns, grocery shopping, and meal preparation, as well as understanding whether participants in food and nutrition assistance programs face different time constraints than nonparticipants can inform the design of food assistance and nutrition policies and programs.
+Understanding time-use patterns can provide insight into economic behaviors associated with eating patterns, as well as the diet and health status of individuals.
+Knowing more about eating patterns, grocery shopping, and meal preparation—as well as understanding whether participants in food and nutrition assistance programs face different time constraints than nonparticipants—can inform the design of food and nutrition assistance policies and programs.

 The U.S. Department of Labor, Bureau of Labor Statistics’ (BLS) American Time Use Survey (ATUS) provides nationally representative estimates of how, where, and with whom individuals spend their time.
 ATUS measures the amount of time people spend doing various activities, such as paid work, childcare, volunteering, and socializing.
 The data files include information collected from nearly 237,000 interviews, conducted from 2003 to 2022.

 USDA’s Economic Research Service (ERS) worked with the Bureau of Labor Statistics (BLS) and the U.S. Department of Commerce, Bureau of the Census (Census Bureau) to create the Eating and Health Module (EHM) as a supplement to the ATUS.
 The EHM was first fielded in 2006–08, then again in 2014–16, and the latest round in 2022–23.
 The EHM collects data to analyze the relationships among time-use patterns and eating patterns, nutrition, and obesity; food and nutrition assistance programs; and grocery shopping and meal preparation.